Reid Nichols

-Thomas Reid Nichols (born August 5, 1958) is a former outfielder and coach in Major League Baseball (MLB).
+Thomas Reid Nichols (born August 5, 1958) is an American former outfielder and coach in Major League Baseball (MLB).
 He played for the Boston Red Sox (1980–1985), Chicago White Sox (1985–1986), and Montreal Expos (1987).
 Listed at 6 ft 0 in and 195 lb, he batted and threw right-handed.
 After his playing career ended, he served as a coach and minor league coordinator for the Baltimore Orioles, Texas Rangers, and Milwaukee Brewers.

 Though he did not watch professional baseball growing up, Nichols started playing Little League Baseball at age 11 and drew interest from the Red Sox and the Los Angeles Dodgers when he graduated high school.
 The Red Sox selected him in the 12th round (286th overall) of the 1976 MLB draft, and he debuted with them in 1980.
 Though never an everyday starter, he batted a career-high .302 in 1982 and played a career-high 100 games in 1983.
 In 1985, he was traded to the White Sox, remaining with them through the 1986 season.
 Nichols played for the Expos in 1987, spent part of 1988 in the Texas Rangers organization, and joined the Chicago Cubs for 1989 spring training before retiring.

 After a brief stint captaining fishing tours, Nichols became a coach for the Orioles, working alongside Doug Melvin in Baltimore.
 When Melvin became the general manager of the Rangers and later the Brewers, he brought Nichols with him to those organizations.
 Nichols instituted a program to teach Ranger prospects financial literacy and etiquette, and with the Brewers, he helped the team develop such prospects as Ryan Braun, Prince Fielder, and Rickie Weeks.

 Early life

-Thomas Reid Nichols was born on August 5, 1958, in Ocala, Florida, to parents Leon and Judy.
+Thomas Reid Nichols was born on August 5, 1958, in Ocala, Florida, to Leon and Judy Nichols.
 Leon supported the family by servicing outboard motors.
 Reid did not watch professional baseball growing up, but at the age of 11, he tried out and made a local Little League Baseball team which played at Grant Field, later the spring training home of the Toronto Blue Jays.
 Nichols made the league's All-Star team.
 At Forest High School, he starred on the school's baseball team and was teammates with Scot Brantley, who would later reach the National Football League (NFL) as a linebacker.
 Nichols's coach, Mike McGrath, arranged for Nichols and Brantley to try out for the Los Angeles Dodgers.
 McGrath also informed George Digby, a scout for the Boston Red Sox, that Nichols was an exciting prospect.

 Under Digby's recommendation, the Red Sox selected Nichols in the 12th round (286th overall) of the 1976 Major League Baseball (MLB) draft.
 Though he had committed to play college baseball for the Auburn Tigers, he decided to take the opportunity to play professionally.
 Since he was only 17, his father signed his Red Sox contract for him.